raspberrypilearning/octapi-calculating-pi/en/step_9.md

 --- /hint ---
 --- /hints ---

-This code works well for moderately-sized computations, but the client machine may run out of memory, as each job that is running requires storage space on it.
+This code works well for computations of moderate sizes, but the client machine may run out of memory, as each job that is running requires storage space on it.
 There is a technique to drip-feed jobs to the cluster shown in the `Dispy` documentation.
 A version of the same code using this more efficient method can be found [here](resources/compute_pi_efficient.py).